syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Loading complex type property values in autocomplete editor

-You can display the complex type property values in autocomplete editor by using the [GetSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider~GetSource.html) override method of SourceProvider class, which is used to get source list as complex property values for drop down editor and set it to `SourceProvider` property of SfDataForm.
-You need to use `AutoGeneratingDataFormItem `event to set [DisplayMemberPath] and [SelectedValuePath] property value of AutoComplete for complex type property.
+You can display the complex type property values in autocomplete editor by using [GetSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider~GetSource.html) override method of the SourceProvider class, which is used to get source list as complex property values for autocomplete editor and set it to the `SourceProvider` property of SfDataForm.Use the `AutoGeneratingDataFormItem `event to set [DisplayMemberPath] and [SelectedValuePath] property values of AutoComplete for complex type property.

 N> Class cannot be directly set as data type for autocomplete editor in this complex type scenario.